 This practical summer course provides 4 weeks of knowledge, successful practices, field trips and case studies.

-There will be a different field trip every week, which is aligned to the theoretical lectures of this week.
+There will be different field trips every week, which are aligned to the theoretical lectures of that week.

 A well structured block of lectures held at Udayana university will provide you with knowledge that will help you to evaluate sustainability.

 Within this summer course you can achieve up to 6 ECTS credit points awarded by Udayana University in Bali.

 Summer School: Sustainability & Eco Tourism

 As the leading tourist destination in Indonesia, Bali finds itself in a challenging position, where tourism development is helping the island to grow economically, but at the same time threatening natural habitats, marine life and its unique culture.
 This intense 4 week summer school will help you to understand the impact of tourism in Bali and see the steps that are made towards sustainable tourism and ecotourism.
 Various field trips will help you to gain an insight into the efforts that are made to reduce the negative impacts and to preserve Bali’s main tourist attractions: its nature and cultural practices.